 Certain objects within MySQL, including database, table, index, column, alias, view, stored procedure, partition, tablespace, resource group and other object names are known as identifiers.
 This section describes the permissible syntax for identifiers in MySQL.
-Section 9.2.2, “Identifier Case Sensitivity”, describes which types of identifiers are case-sensitive and under what conditions.
+Section 9.2.1, “Identifier Length Limits”, indicates the maximum length of each type of identifier.
+Section 9.2.3, “Identifier Case Sensitivity”, describes which types of identifiers are case-sensitive and under what conditions.

 An identifier may be quoted or unquoted.
 If an identifier contains special characters or is a reserved word, you must quote it whenever you refer to it.
 (Exception: A reserved word that follows a period in a qualified name must be an identifier, so it need not be quoted.)
 Reserved words are listed at Section 9.3, “Keywords and Reserved Words”.